-It puts wildlife at risk, with animals both on land and in the ocean faced with ingesting, suffocating on or becoming entangled in plastic debris, and accumulating in wildlife food chains.
+This plastic pollution puts wildlife at risk, with animals on land and in the sea faced with ingesting, getting tangled in or suffocating from plastic waste.

 How much plastic pollution is there?

-Around eight million pieces of plastic enter the world’s oceans each day,Surfers Against Sewage said.
-That amounts to 12 million tonnes per year.
-That’s the equivalent of one million double-decker buses.
+On an annual basis, that amounts to 12 million tonnes per year – the equivalent of one million double-decker buses.

-In the UK,2.2 million metric tonnes of plastic waste is generated each year.
-Plastics thrown out by households alone made up 1.5 million metric tonnes of that in 2018, or 250,000 elephants.
+In the UK alone, 2.2 million metric tonnes of plastic waste is generated per year.
+Around 1.5 million metric tonnes of this comes from plastics thrown out by households – the equivalent weight of 250,000 elephants.

 Subscribe to The Big Issue